 Many of our users have asked us about the reasons we switched from Yoast SEO to All in One SEO for WordPress.

-At WPBeginner, we decided to finally move to the All in One SEO for WordPress.
-It has improved our SEO workflow and given us the tools we needed to manage our website.
+At WPBeginner, we decided to move to the All in One SEO plugin for WordPress.
+It has improved our SEO workflow and given us the tools we need to manage our website.

-In this article, we’ll share our top reasons for switching to All in One SEO for WordPress and why we believe it is the best WordPress SEO toolkit on the market.
+In this article, we will share our top reasons for switching to All in One SEO for WordPress and why we believe it is the best WordPress SEO toolkit on the market.

 If you are making a website, then installing an SEO plugin is one of the first things you should do in order to start getting traffic.

 When we first started WPBeginner in 2009, we were using All in One SEO Pack because it was the original WordPress SEO plugin.
-After a couple of years, we switched to Yoast SEO because it was a newer plugin, and they had added new innovations.
+After a couple of years, we switched to Yoast SEO because it was a newer plugin, and it brought some new innovations.

-In 2020, our parent company Awesome Motive acquired the All in One SEO plugin.
+In 2020, our founder, Syed Balkhi, acquired the All in One SEO plugin.

 Since then, we have noticed a significant improvement in our editorial workflow and day-to-day SEO tasks.